kokizzu/kokizzu-benchmark/ser-deser/README.md

 1. as long as it have `go:generate` and proper `go install` comment
 2. as long as it can serialize and deserialize dynamic structure properly (map to struct, struct to map)

+## TODO

+- for libraries that default doesn't have buffer pool add a `sync.Pool`